marktsuchida/ssstr/README.md

 **Ssstr** is meant for simple byte string manipulation, with the interpretation of the bytes completely left to the user.

-- There is no explicit support for UTF-8 or any other specific character set (although UTF-8 strings will work well with **Ssstr** if used correctly).
+- There is no explicit support for UTF-8 or any other specific character encoding (although UTF-8 strings will work well with **Ssstr** when used correctly).
 - There is no support for breaking natural language strings into words, glyphs, codepoints, etc.